 “But we have this treasure in earthen vessels, that the excellence of the power may be of God and not of us” (2 Corinthians 4:7).

-The ‘treasure’ being the gospel message, the messengers ‘earthen vessels.’
-God’s ‘message in a bottle’ is coined by Paul as ‘treasure in earthen vessels.’
+The “treasure” is the gospel message while the messengers are “earthen vessels.”
+God’s ‘message in a bottle’ is coined by Paul as treasure in earthen vessels.

-As we think about our own personal witness, it’s good to remember that while the messenger may be tainted and weak, the message of salvation and the Jesus the Savior is powerful and good to save.
-Paul stated in Romans 1:16-17 –
+As we think about our own personal witness, it’s good to remember that while we as messengers may be tainted and weak, the message of salvation and the Jesus the Savior is powerful and good to save.
+As Paul noted in Romans 1:16-17:

 “For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek.
 For in it the righteousness of God is revealed from faith to faith; as it is written, ‘The just shall live by faith.’”

-In my 25+ years as a witness for Jesus, I’ve done the work of evangelism in a variety of settings.
+In my 35+ years as a witness for Jesus, I’ve done the work of evangelism in a variety of settings.
 As a missionary to my Jewish people for a number of years, while doing street evangelism, I have been called every name in the book and perhaps a couple not in the book.
-Perhaps you’ve not done street evangelism or not received a few verbal zingers tossed your way.
-But if you’ve witnessed, it’s likely there have times some people thought you a ‘weirdo’ or a ‘loser’ for your faith in Jesus.
+Perhaps you’ve not done street evangelism nor received a few verbal zingers tossed your way.
+But if you’ve witnessed to people, it’s likely there have times some people thought you “strange” or a“loser” because of your faith in Jesus.

-On those occasions when I had been called a loser while doing street ministry, I sometimes responded: ‘You know, you may be right.
+On those occasions when I had been called a loser while doing street ministry, I sometimes have responded: “You know, you may be right.
 I may be a loser.
 But Jesus is no loser and this is not about me anyway.
 It’s about Him.
-Who do you think Jesus is?’
+Who do you think Jesus is?”

 When someone does trust in Christ through your witness, remember, it is the power of God and the message of the cross by which they came to faith.
 Thank God for His message and His providence in using you, the messenger.

-A proper perspective about the ‘message in a bottle’ or, in biblical terms, this ‘treasure in earthen vessels’ will help us as we engage the evangelistic process.
-God desires that we be vessels through which He delivers His message of salvation.
+A proper perspective about the ‘message in a bottle’ or, in biblical terms, this “treasure in earthen vessels” will help us as we engage the evangelistic process, for God desires that we be vessels through which He delivers His message of salvation.
 What people do with that message is between them and God.